Can I use Blender commercially?

 How do I do [some specific Blender function]?

-There are many community-driven discussion boards where you can ask questions, or give answers related to using Blender.
-See the Help Forums section of this site for more information.
+There are many community-driven discussion boards where you can ask questions or give answers related to using Blender, such as blender.stackexchange.com.
+See the support section for more information.

 Can I distribute the official blender.org releases under my own branding and name?